Deploy a real-time API service#

 Important

 This section requires having a second deployment infrastructure.
-If you don’t have this available, feel free to read, but skip completing this section.
+If you don’t have this available, you can skip to the next section on query enrichment.

 When choosing an infrastructure in the previous step, you may have seen pre-configured lifecycle stages.
 An instance admin can modify these stages as desired, so your options may be different depending on the complexity of your organization’s deployment strategy.